Olhaau/Hands-On-ML-KI-BigData/README.md

 ...

 ## Hands-On Big Data Processing
-A overview of tasks to gain hands-on experience with Big Data infrastructures and possible experience gained by them.
+A overview of tasks to gain hands-on experience with Big Data infrastructures.

 ### Optimize Data Processing On One Device
 - [x] use the GPU-support of TensorFlow, see https://www.tensorflow.org/install/gpu